caruizdiaz/ClasiparBot/README.md

 ClasiparBot
 ===========

-Bot for automatically refresh ads on Clasipar.com.
+Bot to automatically refresh ads on Clasipar.com.

 How it works
 ============